-Fig. 7: Projected relative change in mean precipitation in summer (JJA, above) and winter (DJF, below) in percent.
-Means for the projection periods 2021-2050 (left) and 2071-2100 (right).
-For details of the climate projections used, see Fig. 4.

-The seasonal differences in the development of precipitation need to be examined in a differentiated fashion (see Figure 7).
+Figure 6: Projected change in the number of hot days ($T{max} \ge 30$ °C), means for the projection periods 2021-2050 (left) and 2071-2100 (right).
+For details of the climate projections used, see Figure 4.
+Mean precipitation The seasonal differences in the development of precipitation need to be examined in a differentiated fashion (see Figure 7).
 Generally, a tendency is evident towards a decline in precipitation in the summer months (June, July, August = JJA), while an increase in precipitation is probable in the winter months (December, January, February = DJF).
-The projected relative changes in mean summer precipitation point to ranges between a very minor decline and declines of up to 15 % for the period 2021-2050 and up to 25 % for the period 2071-2100.
+The projected relative changes in mean summer precipitation point to ranges between a very minor decline and declines of up to 15 percent for the period 2021-2050 and up to 25 percent for the period 2071-2100.
 A few climate models also indicate a slight increase in summer precipitation for isolated regions.
-The model calculations suggest a generally small increase in winter precipitation for the period 2021-2050, with rises that will probably not exceed 10 %.

-An increase by more than 15% is also unlikely for the period 2071-2100.
+The model calculations suggest a generally small increase in winter precipitation for the period 2021-2050, with rises that will probably not exceed 10 percent.
+An increase by more than 15 percent is also unlikely for the period 2071-2100.